ABOUT

 - ANN ARBOR EXPERIMENTAL FILM FESTIVAL (US) - Best Experimental Film

-- MÉXICO CITY’S VIDEODANCE FESTIVAL (México) - Best Director Award
+- MÉXICO CITY’S VIDEODANCE FILM FESTIVAL (México) - Best Director Award

 - MCKINVILLE FILM FESTIVAL (US) - Best Experimental Film